Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 This is the single most important question.
 Pick the wrong day and you are miserable.
 Pick the right day and Keukenhof feels like a private park.

-The first 2 weeks (March 19 to April 5) and last 2 weeks (April 26 to May 10) are dramatically less crowded than the peak April period.
+The first 2 weeks (March 19 to April 5) and last 2 weeks (April 26 to May 10) are dramatically less crowded than peak April.
 Hotels are also significantly cheaper in late March.
-The flowers are NOT at their absolute peak in late March (more daffodils and crocuses, fewer tulips), but they are still extraordinary - and you can wander without getting elbowed.
+The flowers aren't at absolute peak in late March (more daffodils and crocuses, fewer tulips), but they're still extraordinary - and you can wander without getting elbowed.

-If you want PEAK tulips with manageable crowds, the LAST week (May 4-8) is your sweet spot.
-The early tulips have given way to the late varieties, the school groups have stopped coming, and Dutch families are saving themselves for the King's Day weekend.
+If you want PEAK tulips with manageable crowds, the LAST week (May 4 to 8) is the sweet spot.
+Early tulips have given way to late varieties, school groups have stopped, and Dutch families are saving themselves for the King's Day weekend.
 Tuesday and Thursday of that week are quietest.

-If you want PEAK tulips at PEAK density, you must visit between roughly April 12 and April 25.
-To make this work with kids, you must arrive at 8 AM exact opening, on a Tuesday or Wednesday or Thursday.
+If you want PEAK tulips at PEAK density, you have to visit between roughly April 12 and April 25.
+To make this work with kids, arrive at 8 AM exact opening, on a Tuesday, Wednesday or Thursday.
 Avoid: any weekend.
-Avoid: the Flower Parade day (April 18).
-Avoid: King's Day (April 27, surrounding days).
-Avoid: Easter weekend (April 4-5).
+Avoid the Flower Parade day (April 18).
+Avoid King's Day (April 27 and surrounding days).
+Avoid Easter weekend (April 4 to 5).

 3. The First Weekend of Opening

-The first weekend of Keukenhof 2026 (March 21-22) is genuinely a lower-crowd window because tulips have not bloomed widely yet and the Instagram crowds wait for peak.
-If you can be in Amsterdam that weekend, go.
+The first weekend of Keukenhof 2026 (March 21 to 22) is genuinely lower-crowd because tulips have not bloomed widely yet and the Instagram crowds wait for peak.
+If you're already in Amsterdam that weekend, go.

 The Days to AVOID